 The answer is that such thinking is neither theoretical nor practical.
-It comes to pass [ereignet sich] before this distinction.
-Such thinking is, insofar as it is, recollection of being and nothing else.
-Belonging to being, because thrown by being into the preservation of its truth and claimed for such preservation, it thinks being.
+It comes to pass before this distinction.
+Such thinking is, insofar as it is, recollection of Being and nothing else.
+Belonging to Being, because thrown by Being into the preservation of its truth and claimed for such preservation, it thinks Being.
 Such thinking has no result.
 It has no effect.
 It satisfies its essence in that it is.
 But it is by saying its matter.
-Historically, only one saying [Sage] belongs to the matter of thinking, the one that is in each case appropriate to its matter.
+Historically, only one Saying [Sage] belongs to the matter of thinking, the one that is in each case appropriate to its matter.
 Its material relevance is essentially higher than the validity of the sciences, because it is freer.
-For it lets being - be.
+For it lets Being-be.

-Thinking builds upon the house of being, the house in which the jointure of being, in its destinal unfolding, enjoins the essence of the human being in each case to dwell in the truth of being.
-[189] This dwelling is the essence of "being-in-the-world."
+Thinking builds upon the house of Being, the house in which the jointure of Being fatefully enjoins the essence of man to dwell in the truth of Being.
+This dwelling is the essence of "being-in-theworld."
 The reference in Being and Time (p.
-54) to "being-in" as "dwelling" is not some etymological play.
-The same reference in the 1936 essay on Hölderlin's word, "Full of merit, yet poetically, man dwells upon this earth," is not the adornment of a thinking that rescues itself from science by means of poetry.
-The talk about the house of being is not the transfer of the image "house" onto being.
-But one day we will, by thinking the essence of being in a way appropriate to its matter, more readily be able to think what "house" and "dwelling" are.
+54) to "being-in" as "dwelling" is no etymological game.\ The same reference in the 1936 essay on Hölderlin's verse, "Full of merit, yet poetically, man dwells on this earth," is no adornment of a thinking that rescues itself from science by means of poetry.
+The talk about the